tiwiz/ultimate-resources-android-devs/README.md

-# Compiled List of Resources for Android Developers
+# Compiled & Curated List of Resources for Android Developers

 **I am trying to compile and curate a collection of resources which can be pretty handy for Android Developers.
 Something like an aggregator for all the relevant and vital pieces of information for our fraternity**